 This is one of the many statutes contained in the Fair Credit Reporting Act, which affords certain protections to consumers regarding credit.

 You’ll also see the name of one of the three credit reporting bureaus, along with all the accompanying contact information on the letter, making it easy to make the request for a free credit report.

 If you choose to obtain the free credit report you’ll also be able to dispute any information contained on the report to ensure it’s accurate.
-This is a great opportunity to review your credit profile and determine what needs to be fixed or cleaned up.
+This is a great opportunity to review your credit history and determine what needs to be fixed or cleaned up.

 So in essence a decline letter doubles as a free credit report, the ability to dispute anything on your credit report, and a lesson in credit reporting.
 Some issuers now provide the credit score used as well so you can see where you stand.

-Not bad for a declined credit application right?
+Not bad for a declined credit application, right?

 Once you review the possible reasons for denial, you can take action to resolve any issues.
 If nothing seems to be too bad, it could just be that the credit card issuer you applied with is ultra-conservative.

 You might find that other issuers are more willing to approve you, so don’t just assume that if one issuer denies you the rest will as well.

 Credit underwriting decisions will vary immensely from issuer to issuer, which is why you’ll often see things like “good credit needed” or “excellent credit score required.”